 Cam Erickson is our Executive Director.
 She grew up on a small farm near Hewitt, MN.
 Cam attended Fergus Falls Community College and earned an Associate of Arts degree, and then a Bachelor of Science degree from Mankato State University in Elementary Education and a minor in Social Studies/History.
 She taught in elementary schools for 11 years then decided to change career paths and follow a dream of owning a business in 2006.
 She and her sister opened “Thistleberry”, a home décor/gift shop that was open seasonally for 9 years in Motley, MN.
 Cam moved the business to Amboy in 2015 where it became “Thistleberry Boutique”, fashion and accessories.
-It thrived there for 3 years, closing this past June.
-She moved to Morris over the summer when she married Deron Erickson.
+It thrived there for 3 years, closing in June 2018.
+She moved to Morris when she married Deron Erickson.
 She has two amazing daughters.

 Cam loves all things creative.
 Sewing, knitting/crocheting, biking, fishing, walking, shopping, exploring new towns (especially eating places), cooking and baking, having coffee with almost anyone, going to concerts and sporting events, watching Minnesota sports (even the disappointing games), and, yes, even driving grain cart for her husband.